Skip to main content

 Find out what your plan covers before you start.

-Request an appointment today and we will confirm your coverage with your plan, match you with a therapist who fits what you are working on, and get you started by secure video, often within the same week.
+Request an appointment today and we will match you with a therapist who fits what you are working on, and get you started by secure video, often within the same week.
 Counseling Services for Wellbeing accepts Kaiser, Premera, Regence, Aetna, UnitedHealthcare and Cigna, serves every corner of Washington by secure video, and tells you what your care costs before your first session.